 - Cybersecurity Laboratory (KYPO)

-Specializations are study plans that set out the conditions for graduation, such as compulsory subjects.
+Specializations are curricula that set out the requirements for graduation, such as required courses.

 The specialization provides specific knowledge for working with programmable structures extending to parallel and distributed systems, computer networks and cryptography.
-The course emphasizes the balance of courses providing the necessary theoretical basis and courses focused on practical skills, in which students participate in the design, implementation, analysis, testing and operation of embedded systems.
-Project work with a small team focused on experimental and prototype solutions to interesting problems associated with solving practical problems arising from the research and development activities is also an integral part of the course.
+The curriculum emphasizes a balance of courses providing the necessary theoretical foundation and courses focused on practical skills in which students participate in the design, implementation, analysis, testing, and operation of embedded systems.
+Project work with a small team focused on experimental and prototype solutions to interesting problems related to practical problems arising from the faculty's research and development activities is also an integral part of the course.

-The graduate of the specialization will be ready to propose solutions to practical problems using computer hardware, creatively modify hardware systems and deploy them.
+Graduates of the specialization will be prepared to design solutions to practical problems using computer hardware, creatively modify hardware systems and deploy them.

-The specialization focuses on the security of computer systems and networks, cryptography and their applications.
-The aim is to prepare such a graduate who will be able to work in a number of tasks that are crucial for ensuring the security of IT-specific profiles (eg towards cryptography, technological aspects or security management).
-Study beyond the common ground and specialization is left to the student's choice.
+The specialization focuses on the areas of security of computer systems and networks, cryptography and their applications.
+The aim is to prepare a graduate who will be able to work in a range of roles that are critical to ensuring the security of IT-specific profiles (e.g. towards cryptography, technological aspects or security management).
+Study beyond the common core and specialisation is left to the student's choice.

-Graduates of the specialization will find employment in companies developing or supplying systems that take into account security requirements, but also in the advanced management and operation of such systems.
+Graduates of the specialisation will find employment in companies developing or delivering systems that take security requirements into account, as well as in the advanced management and operation of such systems.

-Meet a successful graduateThe award-winning computer scientist trains computers to recognize a person by walking
+Meet a successful graduateAward-winning computer scientist trains computers to recognize humans by their gait

 Graduate Michal Balážia received the prestigious Joseph Fourier Award for the development of a biometric system.

-The specialization is focused on gaining advanced knowledge of architectures, principles of operations and principles of computer network operation.
-The field is designed to satisfy both those interested in practically oriented advanced information and knowledge in the field of computer networks and their applications, as well as those interested in a deeper acquaintance with the theoretical foundations of the field and the study of computer networks as a special case of distributed systems.
+The specialization is aimed at acquiring advanced knowledge of architectures, principles of operations and principles of computer network operations.
+The specialization is designed to satisfy both those interested in practically oriented advanced information and knowledge of computer networks and their applications, as well as those interested in a deeper introduction to the theoretical foundations of the field and the study of computer networks as a special case of distributed systems.
 In addition to knowledge in the field of computer networks, the student will gain knowledge of security, principles of working with multimedia data, basic knowledge in the field of parallel systems and the necessary theoretical background.

-The graduate of the specialization will be able to work as a designer of large networks, the head of computer network departments or project managers, or as an independent expert in computer network applications or their security.
+The graduate of the specialization will be able to work as a designer of large-scale networks, head of a computer network department or project manager, or as an independent expert in computer network applications or security.

-The specialization orients the graduate to the knowledge and skills needed in all stages of development and modification of large-scale software systems, especially information systems.
-Emphasis is placed on the knowledge needed for the design and development of systems with modern software technologies.
+The specialisation focuses the graduate on the knowledge and skills needed in all stages of the development and modification of large-scale software systems, especially information systems.
+Emphasis is placed on the knowledge needed to design and develop systems with deployed modern software technologies.

-The graduate of the specialization will be able to play various roles in IT departments involved in the development and operation of information systems and in the use of IT for the activities of organizations.
+Graduates of the specialisation will be able to play various roles in IT departments involved in the development and operation of information systems and in the use of IT for the activities of organisations.